apache/incubator-kie-tools/packages/dev-deployment-upload-service/README.md

-# Dev deployments upload service
+# Dev Deployment Upload Service

-This package used on KIE Sandbox's Dev deployments feature, and should be the first command to run when a deployed container spins up.
+This package is used on the KIE Sandbox's Dev deployments feature and should be the first command to run when a deployed container spins up.

-The "Dev deployments upload service" runs an HTTP server that accepts ZIP file uploads to the `/upload` endpoint.
+The Dev Deployment Upload Service runs an HTTP server that accepts ZIP file uploads to the `/upload` endpoint.
+You can check that the service is ready to accept uploads via the `/upload-status` endpoint.

 When an upload is done, the application will unzip the file at the configured location and exit with a 0 code.
 If anything goes wrong during execution, it will exit with code 1 and a helpful message will be printed to stderr.

 ### Installation: